 Please use the form if you'd like to get in touch!

 Ariana Katz is the host and creator of Kaddish the podcast.
 Ariana is a rabbinical student at Reconstructionist Rabbinical College in Philadelphia.
-She is a member of the Philadelphia Reconstructionist Chevra Kadisha (Jewish burial society), a volunteer chaplain and board member at Planned Parenthood of South East Pennsylvania, and a member of the Jewish Voice for Peace Rabbinical Council.
+She is a member of the Philadelphia Reconstructionist Chevra Kadisha (Jewish burial society) and a volunteer chaplain and board member at Planned Parenthood of South East Pennsylvania.
 Ariana is in training to become a soferet, scribe of sacred Jewish text.

 Inside This Episode